KTIG

-KTIG is a Christian radio station licensed to Pequot Lakes, Minnesota, broadcasting on 102.7 MHz FM.
-The station serves the areas of Brainerd, Minnesota and Staples, Minnesota, and is owned by Minnesota Christian Broadcasters, Inc.
+KTIG is a Christian radio station licensed to Pequot Lakes, Minnesota, United States, broadcasting on 102.7 MHz FM.
+The station serves the areas of Brainerd and Staples, and is owned by Minnesota Christian Broadcasters, Inc.

 Programming

-KTIG's programming includes Christian talk and teaching shows such as Truth for Life with Alistair Begg, Turning Point with David Jeremiah, Insight For Living with Chuck Swindoll, Revive Our Hearts with Nancy DeMoss Wolgemuth, In Touch with Dr. Charles Stanley, Focus on the Family, and In the Market with Janet Parshall.
+KTIG's programming includes Christian talk and teaching shows such as Truth for Life with Alistair Begg, Turning Point with David Jeremiah, Insight For Living with Chuck Swindoll, Revive Our Hearts with Nancy DeMoss Wolgemuth, In Touch with Dr. Charles Stanley, Focus on the Family and In the Market with Janet Parshall.
 KTIG also airs a variety of Christian music.

 History

 KTIG began broadcasting on April 30, 1978, and originally broadcast on 100.1 MHz FM, running 3,000 watts.
 In 1990, KTIG increased power to 6,000 watts, and in 1994 the station changed frequencies to 102.7 FM and increased power to 40,000 watts.